SaurabhDwivedi231003/MERN-with-me-100xDEV-Cohort-2.0/week-7/2-Note-PROP-DRILLING.md

 Remember, prop drilling isn't always bad.
 For smaller applications or components, it might be simpler to just pass props.
 But for larger applications, you might want to consider alternatives.
 ```

-Just copy and paste this into your `Notes.md` file.